exchangegroup/braintree-framework-builder/README.md

 - (void)viewDidLoad {
   [super viewDidLoad];

-  // Will crash with error "BTClient could not initialize because the provided clientToken was invalid"
-  // Which is what we want.
-It means Braintree SDK is working!

-  [Braintree braintreeWithClientToken:@"client_token"];
+  [[Braintree alloc] init];
 }

 @end
 ```

-The app will crash with an error message from Braintree: "BTClient could not initialize because the provided clientToken was invalid".
-That means that our integration is working correctly.
+* Run the app.
+If it runs it means that our Braintree SDK integration is working correctly.
 Job's done!

 ### Use Braintree SDK in a Swift app